NFL Wild Card Weekend: How to watch Colts vs. Bills, Rams vs. Seahawks, Buccaneers vs. Washington without cable

 Despite playing without a bubble during the fall and winter of an unprecedented pandemic, the NFL has somehow made it to the playoffs.
 COVID-19 outbreaks on multiple teams caused postponements and shuffled schedules earlier in the season, but the league muddled through.
 It wasn't always pretty -- see the Broncos' quarterback-less game against the Saints for a refresher -- but 17 weeks of regular season football has finally concluded.

-Closing out Saturday's fun will be the Tampa Bay Buccaneers visiting the NFC East-champion Washington Football Team at 8:15 p.m.
+Closing out the day's fun will be the Tampa Bay Buccaneers visiting the NFC East-champion Washington Football Team at 8:15 p.m.
 ET (5:15 p.m.
 PT) on NBC.

 Here's how you can watch all the action live without cable.